Mad Kids

 Mad Kids was DC Comics' spin-off of Mad.

 Between 16 November 2005 and 2009, there were 14 issues of Mad Kids, a publication aimed at a younger demographic.
-Reminiscent of Nickelodeon Magazine, it emphasized current kids' entertainment (i.e. Yu-Gi-Oh!, Pokémon, High School Musical), albeit with an impudent voice.
+Reminiscent of Nickelodeon Magazine, it emphasized current kids' entertainment (e.g. Yu-Gi-Oh!, Pokémon, SpongeBob SquarePants), albeit with an impudent voice.

 Content

 Much of the content of Mad Kids had originally appeared in the parent publication; reprinted material was chosen and edited to reflect grade schoolers' interests.
 But the quarterly magazine also included newly commissioned articles and cartoons, as well as puzzles, bonus inserts, a calendar and other activity-related content common to kids' magazines.